 Simplicity.
 Make sure the product relevant information is the focus.
 The artwork should fit inside the parameters required by the package and the equipment.
 In addition, the artwork must be repeatable with colors that can be readily and easily matched.
 This also helps build brand consistency.
 Keep in mind that product packaging can be fluid, so investing in a packaging partner that has the flexibility to meet several designs is important.

 Maximize Retail Staff Experience

 Like maximizing consumer experience, the key is to keep it simple.
 Making the packaging intuitive allows for easy in-store assembly – try to avoid elaborate instructions or multiple step guidelines.
 Instead, include helpful graphics and easy to follow instructions.
-If the product has to be manually loaded onto a material handling equipment, a shelf hook, or a shelf, make it a simple process by using Electronic Shelf Labels to keep track of the products and also make sure you use a wire shelving system in your warehouse storage for easy tracking and monitoring of your inventories.
+If the product has to be manually loaded onto a material handling equipment, a shelf hook, or a shelf, make it a simple process by using Electronic Shelf Labels to keep track of the products.
+Also, make sure that you use a wire shelving system in your warehouse storage for easy tracking and monitoring of your inventories.
 The easier the packaging works with the retail staff, the more likely it is to be a success.